lgcosmo/Cosmo_et_al_critical_transition_network/README.md

-# Phytochemical diversity and seasonality drive a critical transition in the structure of a plant-herbivore network
+# Phytochemical diversity and seasonality are associated with a critical transition in plant-herbivore network structure

 This README file was generated on 14.08.2024 by Leandro Giacobelli Cosmo